bekusha/ms-maps-ui-libs/projects/ms-maps-map-viewer/README.md

-# MS Maps UI Libs
+# MS Maps Map Viewer

 An Angular library for interactive maps using OpenLayers.
 This library provides Angular components for displaying maps with WKT geometry support.